Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation

-\underline{\pa{- Sensitivity of \tool's performance.}} Table~\ref{tab:rq1_window_size} shows the performance of \toolS with different configurations including sample size and window size.
-First, we look at how sample size impacts our detection results.
-Our results show that the best sample size varies for different datasets.
-For ROUTER, the sample size of 1,000 works best for the ROUTER dataset with 500 being a close second.
-Differently, the sample size of 500 is best for Sine and SEA.
-For memory size, we observe that a larger memory size may sacrifice recall for precision.
-For different datasets though, the best-performance memory size still varies.
-We conclude that memory size should be adjusted according to the size of the concept drift we want \toolS to capture (i.e., higher recall).
+\underline{\pa{- Sensitivity of \tool's performance.}} Table~\ref{tab:rq1_window_size} shows the performance of \toolS with different configurations.
+First, we look at how window size impacts our detection results.
+Our results show that the best window size varies for different datasets.
+The window size of 1,000 works best for the ROUTER dataset while the window size of 500 is best for Sine and SEA.
+Similar to the window size, the best-performance memory size varies for each dataset.
+We observe that a larger memory size may sacrifice recall for precision.
+Hence, memory size should be adjusted according to the size of the concept drift we want \toolS to capture.
 For concept drifts that occur only briefly, memory size should be smaller and vice versa.
 However, this might lead to decreased precision.
-Last, our evaluation shows the percentage of manual labeling required by \toolS is stable for different window and sample size combinations. \textit{Note that with the default configuration, \toolS still outperforms the SOTA.
-Our experiments confirm that \toolS can be tuned to have a better performance.}
+Lastly, our evaluation shows that the percentage of manual labeling required by \toolS is stable for different combinations of window and memory sizes.
+Labeling efforts can be further reduced at the cost of lower precision, presenting opportunities to label fewer points than requested if desired. \textit{Note that with the default configuration, \toolS still outperforms the SOTA.
+Our experiments confirm that \toolS can be tuned to have an even better performance for each dataset.}

-\textbf{Discussions on adopting \toolS in industry settings.} We discuss the adoption of \toolS with our industry partners and conclude that the precision and recall of \toolS are sufficient for industry deployment.
-In practice, it is preferred to have higher recall to be more alerted about potential concept drifts as they can be quickly verified to rule out false alarms.
-In addition,~\tool's extremely low manual labeling effort, especially in terms of the number of requests is desirable for planning and reducing efforts.
-From a practical perspective, the extra effort can be diverted to examine reported concept drift.
+\textbf{Discussions on adopting \toolS in industry settings.} We discuss the adoption of \toolS with our industry partners and conclude that the precision and recall of \toolS are sufficient for deployment in the industry.
+In practice, higher recall is preferred to be more alert to potential concept drifts, as they can be quickly verified to rule out false alarms.
+In addition,~\tool's extremely low manual labeling effort, especially in terms of the number of requests, is desirable for planning and reducing labeling efforts.
+From a practical standpoint, the saved effort can be redirected to examine reported concept drift.
 Couple that with addressing experts' preference of labeling multiple data points at their convenience and the flexibility in the points to be labeled makes~\toolS suitable for adoption.